 These laws allow long-term care providers to pursue payment from a parent's adult children in 29 states and Puerto Rico.

-So far, however, such actions remain unusual throughout the country, says Howard Krooks, a partner at Elder Law Associates PA in Boca Raton, Florida, and Of Counsel to Amoruso and Amoruso LLP in Westchester County in New York.
+So far, however, such actions remain unusual throughout the country, says Howard Krooks, president-elect of the National Academy of Elder Law Attorneys, or NAELA, and an attorney with Elder Law Associates PA in Boca Raton, Fla.

 "Filial responsibility laws traditionally have rarely been enforced," he says.